isabelyb/dollar_cost_averaging/README.md

 **Conclusions**

-1. The best day to by ADA is on Friday, just after the day with the lower price in the week.
+1. The best day to buy ADA is on Friday, just after the day with the lower price in the week.

 ![ADA Viz](https://github.com/isabelyb/dollar_cost_averaging/blob/main/viz/ADA.png)

-2. The best day to by BTC is on Monday, just after the day with the lower price in the week.
+2. The best day to buy BTC is on Monday, just after the day with the lower price in the week.

 ![BTC Viz](https://github.com/isabelyb/dollar_cost_averaging/blob/main/viz/BTC.png)

-3. The best day to by ETH is on Saturday, just after the day with the lower price in the week.
+3. The best day to buy ETH is on Saturday, just after the day with the lower price in the week.

 ![ETH Viz](https://github.com/isabelyb/dollar_cost_averaging/blob/main/viz/ETH.png)